 by Jeanette Winter

-This serene story gives an overview of Georgia O’Keefe’s life, starting as a child when she enjoyed spending time alone and going on through the years of her education and life as an artist in the city and in the tranquil West.
+This serene story gives an overview of Georgia O’Keeffe’s life, starting as a child when she enjoyed spending time alone and going on through the years of her education and life as an artist in the city and in the tranquil West.
 It illustrates her inspiration and the subject matter she painted.
-While the illustrations mimic O’Keefe’s style somewhat, they are not her works.
+While the illustrations mimic O’Keeffe’s style somewhat, they are not her works.
 After reading the book children may want to see some pictures of her actual work.

 by Jeanette Winter